aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

   Obtaning that $$f=352.79 \, Hz$$.

-  \item Using Chopra \cite{choprastructures} method to analyze structures based on multilevel structures, for this case, due to the axial rod and power screw for the x-axis on each end of the y axis (shown in figure vibration1), a two story model was selected.
+  Using [Chopra](https://eclass.upatras.gr/modules/document/file.php/CIV1527/B_CHOPRA_2014_Dynamics%20of%20structures%20theory%20and%20applications%20to%20earthquake%20engineering_%284th%20Ed%20-%20GLOBAL%29_PEARSON.pdf) method to analyze structures based on multilevel structures, for this case, due to the axial rod and power screw for the x-axis on each end of the y axis (shown in figure vibration1), a two story model was selected.

 ![vibration1](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/PCBMill/vibration1.png)